DestroyerDarkNess/Strely-Pro/README.md

 	Discontinued
 	<br>
 </h2>
 <h3 align="center">This Is Archived.
-New one under development!</h3>
+NNew Version HERE : https://github.com/DestroyerDarkNess/XylonV2 </h3>

 ## information.

 This is an anti-malware application built in VB.NET.
 Detects many malicious .Net malware and malicious scripts.
-It stands out in Finding RAT Clients created in .Net.
+It stands out in Finding RAT Clients created in .Net .

 Currently you only have a Part of the Detection Engine that I myself create. therefore it only detects malware created in .Net.